 Rhodes College offers a four-year program of study in the liberal arts and sciences leading to the Bachelor of Arts or the Bachelor of Science degree.
 Candidates for either degree must complete the Foundation Requirements.
 Students majoring in a science may earn the Bachelor of Science degree.
-Rhodes also offers a Master of Science degree in Accounting.
+Rhodes also offers a Master of Science degree in Accounting and a Master of Arts degree in Urban Education.

 The Bachelor’s Degree